 Our policy will be placed on the website for all students and the parents and guardians of children to view.
 Children and parents joining our program/s will receive a copy of the Policy, Code of Conduct and Dealing with Complaints process via email.

-Life Yoga does not offer refunds, transfers, suspensions or extensions on the 20 class passes for change of mind, injury, illness, change of address or any other reason.
-All purchases are final.
+Life Yoga does not offer refunds, transfers, suspensions or extensions on your term booking for change of mind.
+In the case of injury, illness, change of address or any other reason please apply in writing to arrange a resolution.

-The class passes are discounted for the purpose or encouraging regular attendance and you pay less for this privilege.
+The term passes are discounted for the purpose or encouraging regular attendance and you pay less for this privilege.

 The Life Yoga Goulburn Complaints Handling Policy ensures that users, suppliers or third parties have the right to the principles of fairness, accessibility, transparency, responsiveness, accountability and constructiveness.